One of the voices objecting to Nikole Hannah-Jones’s hiring at UNC: A newspaper baron — and major donor

-When it was revealed that the university’s board of trustees ignored a faculty recommendation to grant tenure to Hannah-Jones when she was hired this spring, initial press accounts suggested it may have been due to pressure from conservative activists who have raised objections to the lauded yet polarizing 1619 Project, an extensive exploration of the impact of slavery on American history, which she oversaw for the Times and for which she won the Pulitzer for commentary last year.
+When it was revealed that the university’s board of trustees ignored a faculty recommendation to grant tenure to Hannah-Jones when she was hired this spring, initial press accounts suggested it may have been due to pressure from conservative activists who have raised objections to the lauded yet polarizing 1619 Project, an extensive exploration of the impact of slavery on American history, which she oversaw for the Times and for which she won the Pulitzer Prize for commentary last year.

-Yet it appears the university also received some pointed lobbying on the subject from Hussman — whose name adorns UNC’s journalism school, thanks to a $25 million pledge of support that makes him the school’s largest-ever donor.
+Yet it appears the university also received some pointed lobbying on the subject from Hussman — whose name adorns UNC’s journalism school, thanks to a $25 million pledge of support that makes him the school’s largest ever donor.

 “I worry about the controversy of tying the UNC journalism school to the 1619 project,” he wrote last summer in an email to the school’s dean, Susan King, according to the news site the Assembly.
 “Based on [Hannah-Jones’s] own words, many will conclude she is trying to push an agenda, and they will assume she is manipulating historical facts to support it.”